Solar Panel Grants: Scotland, Wales & Northern Ireland

 Wherever you live in the UK, the following apply equally:

 The devolved programmes sit on top of the UK-wide incentives.
-In Scotland in particular, the combination of 0% VAT + Home Energy Scotland cashback grant + interest-free loan makes solar a significantly more affordable proposition than in England.
+In Scotland in particular, the combination of 0% VAT and a Home Energy Scotland package (up to £1,250 cashback grant plus an optional interest-free loan up to £6,000 when solar PV is bundled with a heat pump) makes a low-carbon upgrade more affordable than in England.

 Frequently asked questions